-The Monthly Contributions Breakdown form (which is available on the Employer Portal within the Templates sections) reflects the current contribution rates and should be used in 2015 2016 to advise Teachers' Pensions of contributions deducted from April 2015 onwards.
-The first paying in slip for Tiered Contributions under the new rates will be due by 7 May.
+The Monthly Contributions Breakdown form (which is available on the Employer Portal within the Templates sections) reflects the current contribution rates and should be used to advise Teachers' Pensions of contributions deducted from April 2015 onwards.

 To access the Monthly Contributions Breakdown Form, firstly, log into the Employer Portal.
 Select Download a File and choose templates.
 Within the templates section you will be able to download the form.
 Please enable macros before inputting the information.